 - Standard ECFMG certificate

 - Completion of an accredited internship in the United States

-- Eligibility for ECFMG visa sponsorship if candidate does not have permanent status in the United States
+- Eligibility for ECFMG visa sponsorship if candidate does not have permanent status in the United States.

+Applicants will be notified as soon as possible for an interview date in November through January.
+For a variety of reasons, occasionally applicants may be asked to interview on short notice.
 If a request for an interview has not been received from us by Thanksgiving (the fourth Thursday in November), it is very unlikely that an applicant will be interviewed.

 Our program coordinator, Jacquie Williams-Johnson, can be contacted via email at email@example.com if personal circumstances demand direct information.

 Due to the COVID-19 pandemic, residency interviews will be conducted virtually for the 2023-2024 cycle per recommendations from the ACGME and AAMC.

 Further details regarding the remote interview day will be announced closer to the interview dates.
 We understand the uncertainty that applicants are facing with the upcoming interview cycle and are committed to providing an optimal remote interview experience that allows applicants to gain a sense of the program and culture here at Massachusetts General Hospital.